 Here are two common ways to do this:

 The Cons: It’s a one-way communication only.
 You simply export your data and replicate it to another channel.
-Also, VR listing sites only update the imported iCal a couple of times per day.
+Also, listing sites only update the imported iCal a couple of times per day.
 Your calendar may therefore not be updated immediately, so there is a very slight risk of double-bookings.

-2. Use a Channel Manager to establish a dynamic link between your website calendar and your calendars on other VR listing sites
+2. Use a Channel Manager to establish a dynamic link between your website calendar and your calendars on other listing sites

-If you use a channel manager like the one Lodgify offers, your website calendar is technically integrated with some of the major VR listing site calendars, allowing a two-way communication and instant synchronization of data.
+If you use a channel manager like the one Lodgify offers, your website calendar is technically integrated with some of the major listing site calendars, allowing a two-way communication and instant synchronization of data.

 The Pros: Your website calendar is fully integrated with VR listing sites.
-It is a two-way communication, meaning you can send your availability data to a VR listing site and receive availability data back.
+It is a two-way communication, meaning you can send your availability data to a vacation rental listing site and receive availability data back.
 So it’s a simultaneous synchronization.
 Also, there is no delay in the update, and therefore no risk of double bookings.
-Finally, you are also able to import reservation data (e.g. guest name, length of stay, number of persons, etc.) automatically into your reservation system.
+Finally, you are also able to import reservation data (e.g. guest name, length of stay, number of guests, etc.) automatically into your reservation system.
 This avoids having to copy and paste this data into your reservation system manually.
 It’s a real time-saver!

 Let us know your thoughts in the comments below.
-And if you found it all a bit too technical, just reach out to us via chat or email and we’d be happy to explain further.
+And if you found it all a bit too technical, just reach out to us via chat or email and we’ll be happy to explain further.